osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 ## History

-To understand the osm2pgsql code, it helps to know some history on it.
-Osm2pgsql was written in C in 2007 as a port of an older Python utility.
+Osm2pgsql was originally written in C in 2007 as a port of an older Python utility.
 In 2014 it was ported to C++ by MapQuest and the last C version was released as 0.86.0.
 In it's time, it has had varying contribution activity, including times with no maintainer or active developers.

-Parts of the codebase still clearly show their C origin and could use rewriting in modern C++, making use of data structures in the standard library.
+In the meantime, it has been rewritten in modern C++, making use of C++11 language features.

 ## Versioning